aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/use-checksum-and-supplement-data/_index.md

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageBarCodes-IdentifyTypeOfCode128-IdentifyTypeOfCode128.cs" >}}
 ## **Select an ECC Type to Encode a Barcode**
 [Aspose.BarCode for .NET APIs](https://www.aspose.com/products/barcode/net) allows developers to select an ECC 000 to 140 and ECC 200 levels to encode a DataMatrix barcode.
-The new [DataMatrix](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator/properties/datamatrix).[ECC ](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/datamatrixproperties/properties/ecc)property is added to the BarcodeGenerator class in order to select an appropriate ECC level while encoding DataMatrix barcode.
+The new [DataMatrix](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator/properties/datamatrix).[ECC ](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/datamatrixproperties/properties/ecc)property is added to the BarcodeGenerator class to select an appropriate ECC level while encoding DataMatrix barcode.
 DataMatrix symbology adopts two types of error correction algorithms, depending on the ECC level employed.
 The ECC levels 000 to 140, which offer five different error correction levels.
 However, the commonly used ECC 200 level uses Reed-Solomon error correction.
-The new [DataMatrixEccType ](https://apireference.aspose.com/barcode/net/aspose.barcode/datamatrixecctype)Enum has been added to specify the type of the ECC to encode.
+The new [DataMatrixEccType](https://apireference.aspose.com/barcode/net/aspose.barcode/datamatrixecctype) Enum has been added to specify the type of the ECC to encode.

 - EccAuto - Specifies that the encoded ECC type is defined by default Reed-Solomon error correction or ECC 200.
 - Ecc000 - Specifies that the encoded ECC type is defined as ECC 000.